stripoinc/stripo-plugins-helm-example/README.md

 - ```stripo-timer-api.yaml ```

 #### Log level
-Default log level is INFO.
+The default log level is INFO.
 You can change the log level for each microservice in yaml file settings:
 ```
 log.properties: |